 We welcome anyone to sign up for notification of poll results; members of the media may also request pre-embargo access on our For Media page.
 We will also share findings, news coverage and data visualizations via social media including the IHPI Twitter account and IHPI LinkedIn page.

-As the Director of the National Poll on Healthy Aging, Dr. Malani is a professor of internal medicine and an infectious disease specialist at University of Michigan Medical School.
+As the Director of the National Poll on Healthy Aging, Dr. Malani is a professor of internal medicine and an infectious disease specialist at University of Michigan Medical School who currently serves as U-M's Chief Health Officer.
 She also is fellowship trained in geriatric medicine.
 Dr. Malani is associate editor of the Journal of the American Medical Association (JAMA) and previously helped oversee Media Relations for the JAMA Network.
 She received her M.D. degree from Wayne State University School of Medicine.
 Prior to medical school, she completed a Masters in Journalism at Northwestern University's Medill School of Journalism.

 Dr. Solway serves as an associate director of the National Poll on Healthy Aging.
 She is also a Senior Project Manager with the University of Michigan Institute for Healthcare Policy & Innovation.
 Dr. Solway has worked in a variety of roles in policy and research in the area of health and aging.
 Before returning to U-M, Dr. Solway served as a policy advisor with the U.S. Senate Committee on Health, Education, Labor, and Pensions Subcommittee on Primary Health and Aging.
 She received her master’s degree in social work and master’s degree in public health as well as a Specialist in Aging certificate from the University of Michigan and doctoral degree in medical sociology from the University of California, San Francisco.